alan-hamm/DataPulse-dev/README.md

 ### Example Preprocessing: CDC's Morbidity and Mortality Weekly Report Journals
-A real-world application of UTMA’s data preprocessing capabilities can be seen in analyzing the [MMWR Journals](https://www.cdc.gov/mmwr/), extracted from the [CDC text corpora for learners](https://github.com/cmheilig/harvest-cdc-journals/).
-Each report in these journals is treated as a standalone document and requires specific preprocessing steps to align with UTMA's standards, including tokenization and formatting as a bag-of-words model.
+A real-world application of SpectraSync’s data preprocessing capabilities can be seen in analyzing the [MMWR Journals](https://www.cdc.gov/mmwr/), extracted from the [CDC text corpora for learners](https://github.com/cmheilig/harvest-cdc-journals/).
+Each report in these journals is treated as a standalone document and requires specific preprocessing steps to align with SpectraSync's standards, including tokenization and formatting as a bag-of-words model.

-By organizing and structuring the text data in this format, UTMA can identify recurring themes and track the evolution of key public health topics, such as "infection control," "vaccine efficacy," and "disease prevention."
-This structured approach allows UTMA to perform diachronic analyses of topic shifts over time, revealing insights into public health trends and topic persistence.
-Preprocessing each document in this way prepares it for the advanced topic modeling and analysis that UTMA provides.
+By organizing and structuring the text data in this format, SpectraSync can identify recurring themes and track the evolution of key public health topics, such as "infection control," "vaccine efficacy," and "disease prevention."
+This structured approach allows SpectraSync to perform diachronic analyses of topic shifts over time, revealing insights into public health trends and topic persistence.
+Preprocessing each document in this way prepares it for the advanced topic modeling and analysis that SpectraSync provides.

 **Excerpt:**
    ```json